Our governance structure

 - Tamar Ghosh, CEO, Royal Society of Tropical Medicine and Hygiene, UK

 - Frank Ledwidge, Lecturer, Barrister and former military intelligence officer, UK

 - Gayathry Venkiteswaran, Former Executive Director, Southeast Asian Press Alliance, Thailand

 ARTICLE 19 is able to defend freedom of expression and freedom of information through the support of a wide range of donors who are acknowledged throughout the website and the projects they support.

-We are particularly grateful to a number of long-term benefactors, whose consistent support enables us to deliver innovative and sustainable impact.
+We are particularly grateful to a number of long-term donors whose consistent support enables us to deliver innovative and sustainable impact.
 These include:

 Embassy of Canada in Senegal